Quick Home Offers

 Q: Do squatters have rights in California?

-A: Unfortunately, yes.
+A: Yes.
 If a squatter has been occupying the property for more than 30 days, California law may treat them as a month-to-month tenant.
-At that point, they must be removed through formal eviction — not by calling the police or changing the locks.
-California also has adverse possession laws that allow someone to claim ownership after 5 years of continuous, open occupation, with property taxes paid California Civil Code Section 1007), though this is extremely rare in practice.
+At that point, they must be removed through a formal unlawful detainer, not by calling the police or changing the locks.
+California also has adverse possession laws under Civil Code Section 325 that allow someone to claim ownership after 5 years of continuous occupation with property taxes paid, though this is extremely rare in practice.

 Q: What is a 602 letter?